Degenerate twisted traces on quantized Kleinian singularities of type A: Introduction

 \section{Introduction}

-Given a $\mathbb{C}$-algebra $\A$ and automorphism $\omega$, a {\bf twisted trace} on $\A$ is a $\C$-linear map $T \colon \A\to \C$ such that $T(ab)=T(\omega(b)a)$.
+Given a $\mathbb{C}$-algebra $\A$ and an automorphism $\omega$, a {\bf twisted trace} on $\A$ is a $\C$-linear map $T \colon \A\to \C$ such that $T(ab)=T(\omega(b)a)$.
 The topic of twisted traces on noncommutative algebras, especially quantizations of symplectic singularities, has attracted considerable mathematical attention in recent years.
-The traces of interest to use have arisen in the study of conformal field theory \cite{beemDeformationQuantization2017}, but have raised mathematical questions of independent interest.
-As shown in \cite{etingofShortStarProducts2020}, a particularly important role in the construction of short star products is played by twisted traces which are strongly non-degenerate, that is, where for all $a$, there is a $b$ with $\deg b\leq \deg a$ such that $T(ab)\neq 0$ (see Definition \ref{def:twisted-trace}).
-In this paper, we study a weaker form of nondegeneracy, where we remove the condition $\deg b\leq \deg a$ which is easier to study.
-Throughout, we'll use {\bf nondegenerate} to mean a trace satisfying this weaker condition.
+The traces of interest to us have arisen in the study of conformal field theory \cite{beemDeformationQuantization2017}, but have raised mathematical questions of independent interest.
+As shown in \cite{etingofShortStarProducts2020}, a particularly important role in the construction of short star products is played by twisted traces which are strongly nondegenerate, that is, where for all $a$, there is a $b$ with $\deg b\leq \deg a$ such that $T(ab)\neq 0$ (see Definition \ref{def:twisted-trace}).
+In this paper, we study a weaker form of nondegeneracy, where we remove the condition $\deg b\leq \deg a$, which is easier to study.
+Throughout, we use {\bf nondegenerate} to mean a trace satisfying this weaker condition.

 In this paper, we consider the quantizations $\A_P$ of Kleinian singularities of type A and study their space of twisted traces for a natural family of automorphisms $g_t$ depending on a parameter $t\in \C\setminus\{0\}$.
 This algebra depends on a choice of monic polynomial $P$, whose degree $d=\deg P$ fixes the singularity that we quantize.
 These algebras have already been considered in \cite{etingofTwistedTraces2021}, but primarily with a focus on twisted traces on even quantizations and the question of positive definiteness.
-We will consider these questions from a more elementary, algebraic perspective, focusing on the question: What is the set of non-degenerate twisted traces of $\A_P$ as a function of $P$?
+We will consider these questions from a more elementary, algebraic perspective, focusing on the question: What is the set of nondegenerate twisted traces of $\A_P$ as a function of $P$?

-As is often the case, we can answer this question by studying the complement of the non-degenerate traces, which are naturally the {\bf degenerate traces}.
-Since the space of all twisted traces is known to be a $d-1$ or $d$-dimensional $\C$-vector space (depending on whether $t=1$ or not) and degenerate traces form a subspace, the only interesting invariant determining this structure is the dimension of the space of degenerate traces.
+As is often the case, we can answer this question by studying the complement of the nondegenerate traces, which are naturally the {\bf degenerate traces}.
+Since the space of all twisted traces is known to be a $d-1$ or $d$-dimensional $\C$-vector space (when $t=1$ or $t\ne 1$ respectively) and degenerate traces form a subspace, the only interesting invariant determining this structure is the dimension of the space of degenerate traces.